antikrem/helpers/README.md

 Simply right click in the folder you wish to excute a script in and click `Helpers -> [Script]`.

 ### Count Lines
-Recursivly count number of files and lines of code.
+Recursively count number of files and lines of code.

 ### Detree Folders
 Moves all files in subdirectories to the current directory and removes all folders.